junaydb/spotify-web-player/README.md

 ***

-This mini-project was created to learn more about using vanillaJS scripting with HTML.
+A mini-project to learn more about using vanillaJS scripting with HTML.